react-native-community/discussions-and-proposals/proposals/0000-reduce-fragmentation.md

 * [ ] `scroll`.
 * [ ] `visibilitychange`.

+## IntersectionObserver

+Support the [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) API for observing the intersection of target elements.
+This can also be used as a building block for performance tooling.

+## MutationObserver

+Support the latest [`MutationObserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API for watching changes to the host node tree.
+This can also be used as a building block for performance tooling.

 ## ResizeObserver

 Support the latest [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) API for responding the changes in the size of elements.
 Note that this API no longer includes positional coordinates and is optimized for width/height information.